Wildfire smoke tracker: Where the air pollution is headed next

 Which states and cities are affected by smoke?

-At least eight US states have air quality alerts issued in places, impacting an estimated 60 million people.
+At least thirteen US states have air quality alerts issued in places, impacting an estimated 115 million people.

 Among the worst-affected locations were major cities like New York, Washington DC, Philadelphia, Detroit, Jersey City, and New Haven.